Update: Added some info on the scanner driver. Also, it's so good I bought another one for my workplace.

 There are some buttons for quick scanning, copying to a printer, creating a PDF and emailing.
 It's good for those who want simplicity, but there are extra settings for the professionals in the software.

 Scanning is fast.
 It takes about 10 seconds to scan an A4 size document at 300dpi.
 It's so fast I usually don't scan a preview for cropping.

 This scanner scan up to an incredible 4800dpi.
 Typical scans are at 300dpi.
 To get that high resolution, you've to type in the magic number yourself.

 I think the highest best working resolution is actually 2400dpi.
-If you're interested, you can load up the image above at 5940 by 6959 pixels (5MB).

 The scan quality is great.
 The colours captured are very close to the actual material with very minor or no tweaking required, but as an artist you always tweak.
 The images above are straight from the scanner.

 It's able to capture very good detail, down to the texture of a piece of watercolour paper.

 The scanner works well when the paper is in direct contact with the glass surface.
 If there's warping in the paper, such as using a low GSM paper for watercolours, the surface not in contact with the glass will have dark shadow effects.
 The lid isn't heavy enough to keep the warped paper flat so additional weight is required.